Kyriosity/read-write/README+/software/README.md

 **More spectrum for math, requirements, management, artistry, testing, and administration?**

-These are **external** - optional and not, minor to strong, constructive and devastating (also neutral) - forces.
+These are **external** - optional and not, minor to strong, constructive and devastating (also neutral) - forces.\
-Culturally speaking: mix, tint, blur, or shade (if not wash off) the four paints.
+Which, culturally speaking, mix, tint, blur, or shade (if not wash off) the four paints.

 ## Conclusion, ...